banashankariflowerdecorators/banashankariflowerdecorators.github.io/README.md

 - style.css
 - script.js

-How to run locally (Windows PowerShell ):
+How to run locally (Windows PowerShelll ):

 1. Open PowerShell and change directory to this folder: